 Inland off the main road to Ao Salud

-Follow this track right to the end and you will see small signs for the two trees, the first, Sai Yai is easily found on the right and the second, Makayuk, is further into the forest, about a ten minute walk.
-The path to Makayuk is easily passable by motorbike, now that the waterfall has been opened up with its gravel road.
+Follow this road right to the end and you will see small signs for the two trees, the first, Sai Yai is easily found down the track on the right and the second, Makayuk, is further into the forest, about another 5 minutes.

 Khao Ruearab (Battleship Mountain)